Technigo/project-happy-thoughts-api/README.md

 I have added error handlers to all endpoints to get a clear error message if the request is not following the validation rules.

+In the end I tried to add filtering and sorting options to the `GET` endpoint.
+With queries it is now possible for the client to choose field to sort on and sorting order.

 ## Learning Objectives

 - How to build a full API which includes handling of user input